gzquse/Quantum-Transformer/README.md

 This repository provides a script, `reproduce.py`, to facilitate the reproduction of key results from the paper, including model training, figure generation, and inference.

+The trained checkpoint files for the best and last (20th) epoch for each models are located in `model_checkpoints/`.
+The figures and inference reproducability functions uses these models to recreate the data from the paper.

 ### **1. Generate Figures**
 To generate figures used in the paper, use the --figures flag.
 ```sh